Skin Picking Disorder:

 What is the treatment and is it effective?

-The primary treatment approach for CSP is a form of cognitive-behavioral therapy called Habit Reversal Training (HRT).
+The primary treatment approach for Skin Picking Disorder is a form of cognitive-behavioral therapy called Habit Reversal Training (HRT).
 Over the years, HRT has been expanded to become a comprehensive approach to understanding the physical and emotional triggers, situational factors, and associated behaviors involved in problems like chronic skin picking.
 Once these factors are understood, alternative coping strategies are taught.
 This includes instruction in competing motor responses that actually prevent you from picking-for example, keeping your hands busy by holding and squeezing a rubber ball whenever you feel the urge to pick at your skin.

 Another approach to treatment is called Stimulus Control (SC), which involves modifying physical aspects of a skin picker's environment to reduce sensory input that leads to picking.
 For example, if looking closely at your skin in the bathroom mirror causes you to pick your face, then the sensory input of seeing your pores needs to be modified.
 Try putting a piece of tape on the floor to remind you not to get too close to the mirror.
 If just touching your skin is a trigger for you, you might wear gloves, Band-Aids, or rubber fingertips to prevent you from feeling your skin and help you resist the urge to pick.
 Or you might be instructed to avoid or alter situations that are high risk to you, such as sitting for long periods of time reading or using the computer.
 Overall, it is important to recognize that skin picking can be a complex problem and might need to be approached from several different angles to treat it properly.